 Rule 5.4(a) of the Mississippi Rules of Professional Conduct ("MRPC") prohibits a lawyer from sharing legal fees with a non-lawyer, but it would not be applicable here since the medical consultant's fees are separate and distinct from the attorney's fees and are not paid from attorney's fees.
 Witness fees are statutory and expert witness fees are a matter of reasonable cost and expense or, if court appointed, a matter for the court to determine under the Mississippi Rules of Evidence, none of which are applicable here because the medical consultant will not testify in this case.
-There are no other Ethical Considerations or Disciplinary Rules that specifically deal with this point.
+There are no other Mississippi Rules of Professional Conduct that specifically deal with this point.

 This issue was addressed by the American Bar Association in Informal Opinion 1375 dated August 10, 1976.
-In that opinion the ABA Committee on Ethics and Professional Responsibility concluded that such an arrangement was not prohibited by the Code of Professional Responsibility as long as the arrangement did not violate the Disciplinary Rules referred to hereinabove and the lay person was not engaged in the unauthorized practice of law.
+In that opinion the ABA Committee on Ethics and Professional Responsibility concluded that such an arrangement was not prohibited as long as the arrangement did not violate the Rule referred to above and the lay person was not engaged in the unauthorized practice of law.
 However, the opinion cautioned the attorney to retain complete control of the case because he had ultimate responsibility for the outcome.

 This issue has also been considered by the Maine State Bar in Opinion No. 67 issued on August 3, 1978, and the Missouri Bar in Informal Opinion 16 issued on November 9, 1978.
 Both opinions concluded that a contingent fee arrangement with a medical consultant is permissible.

 The use of a medical consultant under the circumstances described is permissible so long as the expense is calculated at flat rate and not a percentage of the attorney's fee.